 Over 2 lakh likely to appear for teacher recruitment tests in Bengal across the state, they said.
-On September 7, 3.19 lakh candidates had anpeared for the first phase of the tests for the recruitment of assistant teachers for classes 9 and 10 at 636
+On September 7, 3.19 lakh candidates had anpeared for the first phase of the tests for the recruitment of assistant teachers centres, the officials said.
+These exams are being conducted by the West Bengal School Service Commission after around 26,000 school teachers and for classes 9 and 10 at 636 non-teaching staffers lost their jobs as per the direcwhich stated that their recruitment process held in 2016 was "tainted and vitiated".